vigyannveshi/Digital-Image-Processing/README.md

 ## Making the Best possible use of the repository:

 ---
 Download the repository as a zip file, and extract it in a folder on your local system.
-All the experiments exist in their respective topic folder named as per the topic-wise alphabet **{A,B,C...,}**, the images used are in separate folders **{CH01,CH02,CH03..., extra_images}**, the classes created for special functionalities are stored in separate folder **important_classes**  which are combined for easy access using the python file **diptoolbox**.
+All the experiments exist in their respective topic folder named as per the topic-wise alphabet **{_A, _B, _C...,}**, the images used are in separate folders **{CH01,CH02,CH03..., extra_images}**, the classes created for special functionalities are stored in separate folder **important_classes**  which are combined for easy access using the python file **diptoolbox**.
 You will be able to run the experiments directly using their corresponding python files, the final output will be saved in the **input_output** folder.
 You are encouraged to tweak the values and observe the change, and if you find something new or something strange please do share it at: mailtovigyannveshi@gmail.com

 ## Experiments Done: